 Without further ado… Understanding motivation is one of the most important things we can do in our lives, because it has such a bearing on why we do the things we do and whether we enjoy them or not.
 I have recently posted a poll on my Instagram stories, asking my followers if they were staying on top of exercise.

 “No” was the most popular answer.
 In another poll, I asked “Why?” and offered two options: “No guidance” and “Low motivation”.
 “Low motivation” received an overwhelming 100% response.
 What many of us might not realise is that your initial motivation is fuelled by a sense of novelty and inspiration to achieve success.
 Unfortunately, neither of the two lasts long.
 Your shiny new training program becomes old news in a couple of weeks.
 And your long-term goal of losing 50lbs can seem too far away when you step on the scale and you’ve only lost half a pound this week.
 Once your starting levels of motivation are running low, don’t wait to wake up one day and find them miraculously restored.
 Spoiler alert: It won’t happen.
 Instead, become the architect of your own motivation.
 One way to do this is to accomplish a workout when it’s the very last thing you want to do.
 This will boost your confidence and thus perpetuate a positive feedback loop of success, followed by a sense of accomplishment and renewed motivation, followed by repeated success.
-In this article, I will cover my top tips to do exactly that.
-It is not enough to have a good mind; the main thing is to use it well.
-Following a maintenance phase, in the last month I have resumed high-volume training and a calorie surplus to induce hypertrophy and gain more muscle.
+In this article, I will cover my top tips to do exactly that. |

-Nikias TomasielloAn online fitness coach who likes bodybuilding, superheroes, and bread.
+Nikias TomasielloWelcome to my blog.
+I’m an online fitness coach with a passion for bodybuilding, fantasy, and bread.
 Want to work with me?
 Check out my services!Archives

 Tags